Working with Full-Text Search

 New inserts and updates into columnstore tables may initially be stored in a hidden rowstore table before being flushed to a segment file.
 The affected segment is re-indexed when the background flusher runs.

 In that case, the full-text index in the columnstore will be updated asynchronously for new inserts and updates.
-Inserts and updates from this rowstore table can be force-pushed to the columnstore table by using the OPTIMIZE TABLE <table_name> FLUSH command.
+Inserts and updates from this rowstore table can be force-pushed to the columnstore table by using the OPTIMIZE TABLE <table_name> FULL command.

 Since an index is created for each segment file, the distribution of words within the segment may affect the score of full-text queries, especially when the segments have very few rows and the columns have very few words.